Tinder's competitors are banking on its sleazy image

 “Tinder users are on Tinder to meet people for all kinds of reasons.
 Sure, some of them — men and women — want to hook up.
 But we know from our own survey data that it’s actually a minority of Tinder users,” Tinder tweeted at the time.
 “Our data tells us that the vast majority of Tinder users are looking for meaningful connections.”

-But the perception problem gives other apps the opportunity to compete with Tinder.
-None of these apps can rival Tinder’s scale yet, but they represent a fresh and varied perspective on online dating.
+But the perception problem gives other apps the opportunity to seriously compete with Tinder.
+None of these apps can compete with Tinder’s scale yet, but they represent a fresh and varied perspective on online dating.
 They give daters more options, and that’s never a bad thing in the hunt for a partner.

-NOW WATCH: A psychologist explains how to tell if you’re ready for a committed relationship
+NOW WATCH: This Lego-style home can be built in a few weeks with just a screwdriver

 Business Insider Emails & Alerts